Fitted Wardrobes Cost

 Generally, this will include the installation and materials, but the quote will be for installation only if you're sourcing the materials yourself.
 Ensure that you both are on the same page to avoid any confusion.

-As we mentioned earlier in the article, if you have an existing fitted wardrobe, enquire about whether there are waste removal services available from the installation team, or whether that's a task for you.
+As we mentioned earlier in the guide, if you have an existing fitted wardrobe, enquire about whether there are waste removal services available from the installation team or whether that's a task for you.

 It's fairly common for skip hire to be organised by the person having the work done, but it's always worth asking the question first.

-The tradesman will give you some indication on how long each stage will take throughout the installation process.
-However, don't be surprised if they change at the drop of a hat, some complications are impossible to predict, and no matter how easy they are to rectify, it can still alter the timescale.
+The tradesman will give you some indication of how long each stage will take throughout the installation process.
+However, don't be surprised if they change at the drop of a hat.
+Some complications are impossible to predict, and no matter how easy they are to rectify, they can still alter the timescale.

 Ask a Trade